Remember the days when we’d do our weekly food shop and use new plastic bags? Every. Single. Time. What were we thinking?

 - Size: H 40cm x W 60cm

 - Instantly recognisable for it’s Rio-inspired designs, thanks to where the brand’s designer is based, these bags are bright, bold, fun and most importantly – so useful.
-We love the idea behind the brand name, “for those who herd”, ie parents packing everything for everyone else – and likely being lumbered with carrying it too.
+We love the idea behind the brand name, “for those who herd”, ie. parents packing everything for everyone else – and likely are lumbered with carrying it, too.
 They’re also wipe clean, which is a dream for anyone with kids where spills are often likely.

 Baggu standard reusable shopper